I had lunch last week with two friends who opened their own salons last year.

 You’ve come far.

 You know the city and area where you want to locate the salon.
-It’s time to start viewing specific salon locations – exciting!
+Now, it’s time to start viewing specific salon locations—exciting!

 But this is also the most crucial part.
-You’ll for sure have some make-it-or-break-it factors when choosing your salon facility.
+There will be some make-it-or-break-it factors when choosing your salon facility.

 10. How many people walk or drive by the salon address?

 Having good traffic outside your salon is crucial.
-A good salon location that is visible to many people, is like free marketing.
-In fact, if your salon is based in an area with few people and poor traffic, you’ll need to be prepared to invest more in the marketing of your salon.
+A good salon location that is visible to many people is like free marketing.
+In fact, if your salon is based in an area with few people and poor traffic, you’ll need to be prepared to invest more in marketing your salon.

-If you’ve found a salon location you like, I’d suggest you take an afternoon nearby the salon and count how many people that walk past the location.
+If you’ve found a salon location you like, I suggest you spend an afternoon nearby and count the number of people who walk past it.

-11. Will you have other businesses as neighbours?
+11. Will you have other businesses as neighbors?
 And will they attract relevant salon customers?

-When you go and look at the salon location, remember to also check out who it is that you have next to you.
+When you look at the salon location, remember to check out who you have next to you.

 A competing salon can mean trouble.
-But a trendy cafe or fashion store that has the same type of customers as you can be great for your business.
+However, a trendy cafe or fashion store with the same type of customers as you can be great for your business.

-This can open up opportunities to collaborate and they will also help attract new clients to your salon.
+This can open up collaboration opportunities and help attract new clients to your salon.

 12. How convenient is it for suppliers to make deliveries to the salon?

-This will be painful in the long run and something you should try to avoid if you can.
+This will be painful in the long run and something you should try to avoid if possible.

 13. Is the lease agreement competitive?